knative/docs/docs/developer/eventing/sources/apiserversource/getting-started/README.md

         - `<apiserversource>` is the name of the source that you want to create.
         - `<namespace>` is the name of the namespace that you created in step 1 above.
         - `<service-account>` is the name of the ServiceAccount that you created in step 2 above.
+        - `<event-mode>` is either `Resource` or `Reference`.
+If set to `Resource`, the event payload contains the entire resource that the event is for.
+If set to `Reference`, the event payload only contains a reference to the resource that the event is for.
+The default is `Reference`.
-        - `<sink>` is the name of the Knative Service that you want to use as a sink.
-A Service is used here as an example, however you can use any supported PodSpecable object by updating the `kind` from `Service` to another object type.
+        - `<sink-kind>` is any supported PodSpecable object that you want to use as a sink, for example, `Service` or `Deployment`.
+A PodSpecable is an object that describes a PodSpec.
+        - `<sink-name>` is the name of your sink.

 ## Verify the ApiServerSource object